enricobn/rasm/internals.md

-I search the first slot with almost n free memory if there's no slot: pack the _allocation_table_ and search for n free memory if there's no slot: OutOfMemory otherwise, i return the anAddress, decrease the size of the slot, increment the address of the slot, set the count to 1
+I search the first slot with almost n free memory if there's no slot: pack the _allocation_table_ and search for n free memory if there's no slot: OutOfMemory otherwise, I return the anAddress, decrease the size of the slot, increment the address of the slot, set the count to 1

 add_ref(address)